bekk/bekk-christmas/post/functional/types-and-kinds.md

 ### Higher-kinded types

-An `Int` or `String` value is just that - a value.
+An `Int` or `String` is just a value.
 In a pure functional language there is no significant difference between a value and a function that takes no arguments, so we can think of values as functions that take no arguments and return a value.
 These are the simplest functions, so we assign them an abstraction score, or *order*, of 0.

 A step up from values we have what are normally considered functions; a construct that takes one or more values and returns a value.
-They operate on values, so their level of abstraction is higher; they are of order 1.
+They operate on arguments and outputs that are values, so their level of abstraction is higher; they are of order 1.

-A higher-order function is a function with order > 1 (who'd-a thunk it!) - in other words a function that operates on other functions.
+A higher-order function is a function with order greater than 1 (who'd-a thunk it!) - in other words a function that operates on other functions.

 In an analogous way, a higher-kinded type is a type that operates on other types so that their level of abstraction from concrete types is greater than 1.